BlackOpsOne/Cheating-PSA/pages/t4/Stealth-Cheating.md

 ## Stealth Patching
 Stealth patching is exactly what it sounds like, a patch with no indication that it is being used or that it exists, with intention of modifying the game as an advantage.

-The only ways that this is done on World at War, is via the Plutonium client with scripts, or via the modding system that exists in the base game.
+The only ways that this is done on World at War, is via Plutonium with scripts, or via the modding system that exists in the base game.

 > [!CAUTION]
 > Since the scripts that players put into the game are not compiled, any player can edit and remove printing of any kind that would indicate a type of patch being used.